Skip to content

 • What settings in the Policy are affecting the object.

-In the parable, if Ana and Charlie had known that there were Policies affecting the relevant object, then they could have gone looking for the relevant Policies and things would have played out differently.
+In the parable, if Ana and Chihiro had known that there were Policies affecting the relevant object, then they could have gone looking for the relevant Policies and things would have played out differently.
 If they knew which Policies, they would need to look less hard, and if they knew what the settings being applied were, then the parable would have been able to be very short indeed.

 To put this another way, Policy Attachment is effectively adding a fourth Persona, the Policy Admin, to Gateway API’s persona list, and without a solution to the discoverability problem, their actions are largely invisible to the Application Developer.
 Not only that, but their concerns cut across the previously established levels.